sts10/phraze/readme.markdown

 Admittedly, part of my motivation to create Phraze was to highlight my [Orchard Street Wordlists](https://github.com/sts10/orchard-street-wordlists), which I think are pretty good!

 ## For developers
 I welcome both pull requests and issues.
+See included [LICENSE.txt](./LICENSE.txt) file.

 ### Testing and benchmarking Phraze
 Run `cargo test` to run Phraze's tests.